PaddlePaddle/models/youtube_recall/README.md

 - The candidate generation network: It takes events from the user's YouTube activity history as input and retrieves a small subset(hundreds) of videos, highly relevant to the user, from a large corpus.
 The similarity between users is expressed in terms of coarse features such as IDs of video watches, search query tokens and demographics.
 - The ranking network: It accomplishes this task by assigning a score to each video according to a desired objective function using a rich set of features describing the video and user.

+This markdown describes the principle and use of the candidate generation network in detail.

 ## Candidate Generation
 Here, candidate generation is modeled as extreme multiclass classification where the prediction problem becomes accurately classifying a specific video watch ![](https://www.zhihu.com/equation?tex=%5Comega_t) at time ![](https://www.zhihu.com/equation?tex=t) among millions of video ![](https://www.zhihu.com/equation?tex=i) (classes) from a corpus ![](https://www.zhihu.com/equation?tex=V) based on user ![](https://www.zhihu.com/equation?tex=U) and context ![](https://www.zhihu.com/equation?tex=C),